OpenTermsArchive/contrib-versions/Netflix/Privacy Policy.md

 *   **Internet or other electronic network activity information**:  Our streaming and DVD services are online services, so we collect CCPA personal information in this category, like your interactions with our service.

 *   **Geolocation data**: Our streaming and DVD applications don’t collect precise geolocation data from GPS sensors.
 However, we do collect IP addresses from which we can determine your general location.

+*   **Audio, electronic, visual, thermal, olfactory or similar information**: We may collect photos, audio and/or video of you in certain circumstances.
+For example if you contact customer service, we may record the call (voice recording).

 *   **Inferences**: We have a recommendations system that does its best to predict what you’ll be in the mood to watch when you log in.
 However, we do not have a list in our recommendation systems that attaches socio-demographic information to you like “soccer dad who likes rom coms” or “financially savvy mom who craves action films” or “singleton high school grad who likes tiny houses.”
 We have a Help article that explains how our recommendations system works - spoilers: the biggest driver is what you actually choose to watch through our service.
 You can read the article at www.netflix.com/recommendations.